YunoHost-Apps/ergo_ynh/doc/DESCRIPTION.md

-Ergo (formerly known as Oragono) is a modern IRC server written in Go.
+Ergo is a modern IRC server written in Go.
 Its core design

 ### Features